BobBoldin/splice_horizon/docs/episodes/ch07/draft.md

 He looked to the room.
 "We have two remaining slots and two additional volunteers present for screening.
 If those do not hold, the shortfall clause will be discussed at the end of the week.
 I will read the clause in plain words for those who are new to this room."

 He read from a printed sheet.
-"When the quarter ends short of needed participants and no additional volunteers qualify, the Continuance Charter permits a draw of **one adult per household per year**.
+"When the quarter ends short of needed participants and no additional volunteers qualify, the Continuance Charter permits a Continuance Rotation under Section Fifteen of the Venture Bond.
+The rotation calls one adult per household per year from households with open medical service obligations.
 Exclusions apply to minors, to those with critical medical exemptions, and to holders of essential duty posts under alert.
-The Advocate will verify that the call is lawful and humane.
+A called household may name a substitute volunteer of equal or closer medical indication.
+The Advocate panel hears hardship requests and may grant relief.
+The Advocate will verify that each call is lawful and humane.
 Any called person may appeal to this Tribunal.
 No household may be called twice in a year."

 A murmur moved through the benches and then quieted.